If you’re looking for a guide on how to do a combination of baby led weaning and pureed food, then you’re in the right place.

 - Avoid distractions

-Watching TV and playing games on your phone are potentially dangerous distractions that can deter you from helping out your baby immediately when they’re choking on some food.
+Watching TV and playing games on your phone are potentially dangerous distractions that can deter you from helping out your baby immediately when they’re choking.

 - Offer soft, finger-shaped foods